 Now, let’s discover MIDI keyboards in detail.
 There’s a lot to consider, especially since our prior knowledge about companies like Yamaha, Roland, and other prolific digital piano manufacturers don’t apply.

-To streamline things and to ensure you’ll be able to make informed decisions, we’ll offer our personal favorites based on use cases, while also providing some alternatives that might be worth considering.
+To streamline things and to ensure you’re making informed decisions, we’ll offer our personal favorites based on use cases, while also providing some alternatives that might be worth considering.

 MIDI is an acronym for Musical Instrument Digital Interface, and it’s the current technical standard protocol for signal transfer in digital musical instruments.